thecapitalistcycle/accounting/Stalin_Value-form_v_TSSI.md

 ...

-10. What is your attitude towards the disputes that are taking place among the economists on cardinal prob- lems of political economy? (p191)
+10. What is your attitude towards the disputes that are taking place among the economists on cardinal problems of political economy? (p191)

 ## II COMRADE STALIN’S REPLY (p196)